 Majority of the recent developments were focused towards the use of composites consisting of carbon nanotubes, graphene, and other nanomaterial’s for providing lightweight with enhanced protection from high-velocity projectiles to the protective wear is anticipated to increase the composite material growth especially from hard armor segment.

 Soft armor market net worth exceeded USD 1,600 million in 2015.
-Innovations in developing integrated under suit system, exoskeletons, and soft ballistic protection plates is anticipated to drive soft armor demand and provide better speed with improved flexibility suited for a broad range of missions.
+Innovations in developing integrated under suit system, exoskeletons, and soft ballistic protection plates are anticipated to drive soft armor demand and provide better speed with improved flexibility suited for a broad range of missions.

 Helmets are anticipated to emerge as the fastest growing end-use and gain product share by 1.1% by 2025.
 Increasing head protection equipment demand by counter-terrorism units, terrestrial army, military sniper teams, and infantry combat is anticipated to drive the segment growth over the next nine years.